ericmailr/twitter/README.md

 retweet -- retweeter_id
 belongs_to :retweeter, class_name: "User"
 belongs_to :tweet
-has_many :tweets
-has_many :likes
+has_many :tweets //nevermind, this is solved with ancestry gem has_many :likes

 like -- liker_id:integer, tweet_id
 belongs_to :liker, class_name: "User"

+DRY: Don't Repeat Yourself

 CHANGING TWEET MODEL SETUP

-just make them all tweets... simplifying ancestry stuff. new columns for quote, quote_tweet, quoted_tweet_id (Cons: all the same class, empty extra columns)
+just make them all tweets... simplifying ancestry stuff. new columns for quote_id content is nil for retweets

+(Cons: all the same class, empty extra columns)

 OR